mkdocstrings/mkdocstrings/docs/handlers/python.md

 ##### Sections

-Docstrings sections are parsed by `pytkdocs` and rendered by MkDocstrings.
+Docstrings sections are parsed by `pytkdocs` and rendered by *mkdocstrings*.
 Supported sections are:

 - `Arguments` (or `Args`, `Parameters`, `Params`)